aMytho/GlimBoi-Docs/content/docs/integrations/goingLive.md

 ## Going-Live Announcements

-Glimboi can notify your Discord, Guilded, and Twitter servers when you go live.
+Glimboi can notify your Discord, Guilded, Matrix, and Twitter servers when you go live.
 You must have the permissions to create a webhook in the server.
 You can notify both a Discord and Guilded server at the same time however only one of each type is supported.

 ### Discord